 Updated on 3/17/20: Please note that some states have restricted bars and restaurants to only delivery and takeout for the foreseeable future.
-The Center for Disease Control (CDC) also recommends restricting gatherings of 10 or more people.
+The U.S. Center for Disease Control (CDC) also recommends restricting gatherings of 10 or more people.

 National Restaurant Association

 The National Restaurant Association (NRA) created multiple resources to help during these unprecedented times.
 Its coronavirus information and resources page that offers everything from summaries of the disease to guidelines on proper handwashing and sanitizing.
 The page even includes links to general information from the WHO, CDC, Occupational Safety and Health Administration and John Hopkins CSSE.
 The association’s ServSafe Food Safety Training program released a helpful fact sheet titled Coronavirus: What Can You Do?
 The sheet lists symptoms, prevention tips and ways to monitor employees and customers who could be sick.
 In regards to prevention, ServSafe advises that restaurant and facility staffs clean and sanitize objects and surfaces and provide alcohol-based hand sanitizer available in the front and back of house.
 It also recommends that staff wash their hands for at least 20 seconds in soap and water or an alcohol-based hand sanitizer with 60-95% alcohol.